satomm1/Robot/CAD/README.md

 A comprehensive parts list is located in `BOM.xlsx` that will be needed for constructing this mobile robot.

 1) **Laser cut the platforms out of a thin, stiff wood.** I use tempered hardwood (Duron) of 1/8"-1/4" thickness.
-Every file that should be laser cut is listed in the `lasercut.xlsx` file.
+Every file that should be laser cut is listed in the [Laser_Cuts.md](./Laser_Cuts.md) file.
 The corresponding DXF files needed for laser cutting are located in the [./dxf](./dxf) directory.
 For reference, to make sure the files are the correct size/units, the diameter of the circular platforms is 354 mm (14 inches).
 2) **Prepare the 3D printed parts.** 3D Print the required parts using PLA plastic.
 Every file that should be 3D printed is listed in the [3D_prints.md](./3D_prints.md) file.
 The corresponding STL files are located in the [./stl](./stl/) directory.
 To verify that the 3D printed parts are the correct size/units, the length of the bearing blocks should be 3 inches (76 mm).

 > [!NOTE]